-Train an Animal for a Purpose: Rather than teaching an animal individual tricks, you can train it for a general purpose.
-The following general purposes expand upon those presented on page 75 of the Player's Handbook.
+Train an Animal for a

+Purpose: Rather than teaching an animal individual

+tricks, you can train it

+for a general purpose.
+The following general purposes expand

+upon those presented on page 75 of

+the Player's Handbook.

 Helpmate (DC 20): An animal helpmate serves you or a creature you designate, acting as a companion, guard, and assistant.
-It knows Using the Survival skill to read trail signs the tricks come, down, fetch, guard, heel, and stay.
+It knows the tricks come, down, fetch, guard, heel, and stay.
 Training an animal to be a helpmate takes six weeks.